One Battle After Another: Box office

-As of 16 November 2025, One Battle After Another has grossed $70 million in the United States and Canada, and $130 million in other territories, for a worldwide total of $200 million.
-Due to the estimated $200 million spent producing and marketing the film, Variety estimated it would need to gross around $300 million worldwide in order to break-even.
-The publication also projected the film would lose Warner Bros around $100 million during its theatrical run, but noted the success of other 2025 films such as A Minecraft Movie and Sinners would offset the losses for the studio.
-However, Deadline reported that the breakeven point was closer to $200 million, and that it would return to 70MM IMAX theaters in December, meaning the film could still be a financial success.
+One Battle After Another grossed $72.9 million in the U.S. and Canada, and $140.2 million in other territories, for a worldwide total of $213.1 million.
+The film ended up being a box office failure, falling short of its estimated $300 million break-even point.
+(Note: Attributed to multiple references:) It is also Anderson's highest-grossing release to date.

-In the United States and Canada, One Battle After Another opened in 3,634 theaters, the widest release for a film directed by Paul Thomas Anderson and his first film to debut in wide release.
+In the U.S. and Canada, the film opened in 3,634 theaters, the widest release for a film directed by Anderson and his first to debut in wide release.
 It made $8.8 million on its first day, including $3.1 million from Thursday previews.
-It earned $22 million over the weekend, topping the box office and handily marking the best weekend for a film directed by Anderson, topping the $4.9 million earned by There Will Be Blood in its fifth weekend in 2008.
-In its second weekend the film grossed $11 million (a drop of 50%), finishing second behind newcomer Taylor Swift: The Official Release Party of a Showgirl.
+The film earned $22 million over the weekend, topping the box office, and handily marking the best weekend for a film directed by Anderson, topping the $4.9 million earned by There Will Be Blood in its fifth weekend in 2008.
+In its second weekend, One Battle After Another grossed $11 million (a drop of 50%), finishing second behind then-newcomer Taylor Swift: The Official Release Party of a Showgirl.

 Critical response

-Leonardo DiCaprio and Sean Penn have garnered critical praise for their performances.
+Leonardo DiCaprio, Sean Penn, Benicio del Toro, and Teyana Taylor garnered critical acclaim for their performances and earned Academy Award nominations for Best Actor (DiCaprio), Best Supporting Actor (del Toro and Penn) and Best Supporting Actress (Taylor), respectively, with Penn winning.

+The film received widespread acclaim, with multiple critics calling the film a "masterpiece".
+(Note: Attributed to multiple references:) Metacritic, which uses a weighted average, assigned the film a score of 95 out of 100, based on 63 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on its A+ to F scale, while those at PostTrak rated the film four-and-a-half out of five stars, with 74% of audiences saying they would "definitely recommend" it.